stefcenti2022/plotly_deployment/README.md

 This project uses Javascript and Plotly to chart the biodiversity of bacteria for the participants in the bacteria biodiversity study.
 The goal of the study is to determine which participants will be best suited for producing synthetic beef based.

 Different synthetic beef companies will be interested in different type of bacteria to be used as a starter for their products.
-The charts provided on this site can be used to narrow down the participants based on which ones have the highest Operational Taxonic Unit (OTU) count for the bacteria desired by a specific company for their unique beef product.
+The charts provided on this site can be used to narrow down the participants based on which ones have the highest Operational Taxonomic Unit (OTU) count for the bacteria desired by a specific company for their unique beef product.

 ## Usage